 The graph shows a difference of about \$10,000 in annual earnings between the two sectors for both levels of education.
 If the same health care benefits were offered in both sectors, the cost to employers would be a much larger proportion of the annual salary in the service sector than in manufacturing.
-This suggests that there are likely to be fewer benefits offered to employees in the service sector.
+This suggests that employees in the service sector will likely be offered fewer benefits.

 In addition, those employed in manufacturing are much more likely to be represented in a collective bargaining unit, a union.
 They are also more likely to work full-time with significant overtime, which further reduces the impact of the cost of benefits on total compensation.
 In contrast, service sector workers are more likely to be employed by non-union companies and are much more likely to work part-time.
 These factors, coupled with the increasing number of service sector workers relative to the number of manufacturing workers will tend to increase the number of uninsured or under-insured people.